A Systems-Based Approach to Change

 From structures → to core beliefs and mental models

-This deeper level is where lasting change becomes possible.
+These deeper levels are where lasting change becomes possible.

 My work centers on systems thinking, integrated with self-leadership principles, organizational strategy, and mindset transformation to help you identify and redesign those systems.